Best Asus gaming laptops in 2023

 The new-for-2023 Asus ROG Strix Scar 17 SE is among the pick of Asus’s gaming laptops.
 Styling is understated compared to the Asus ROG Zephyrus G14, with some of the more striking touches from last year’s machine subtly toned down.
 The Scar 17 also lacks the highly regarded Mini LED Nebula display of the larger Scar 18, but its 17.3-inch screen does a solid job of delivering detailed gaming visuals, even if it isn’t the most cutting-edge display here.

 That efficiency translates to better battery life, too.
-The battery woes that afflicted the 2022 model are absent from this newer version.
+The battery woes that afflicted the Asus ROG Strix Scar 17 (2022) are absent from this newer version.
 Where that model managed just an hour of gaming on battery alone, the 2023 incarnation clocks in at over twice that figure.

 This is one of the most powerful gaming laptops we’ve come across.
 While not the most portable, it makes up for that by offering cutting-edge, big-screen laptop gaming with few compromises.